 Assault Defense Lawyer – Houston, Texas

 Did you know that in Texas, it is possible to be arrested and have a felony assault charge in your name without you ever touching the person they say you assaulted?
 There are actually many different ways an assault can be filed against you in this state.
-An assault charge could be as basic as a ticket (Class C misdemeanor) or as serious as a first-degree felony, and all points in between.
+An assault charge could be as basic as a ticket (Class C misdemeanor) or as serious as a high-degree felony, and all points in between.
 For a police officer or prosecutor to file an assault charge, it does not always require that the alleged victim be seriously injured, hurt, or even touched.

 Common assault charges: